pingbird/flutter-recipes/docs/framework/single-child-render-objects.md

     // Set the real opacity value.
     _opacity = value;

-    // Here we tell notify the framework of changes to our
+    // Here we notify the framework of changes to our
     // configuration, in this case the update is purely visual
     // so we call `markNeedsPaint`.
     //